-There are seven types of inspections LMHA will perform:
+There are sixeven types of inspections LMHA will perform:

-- 1. Initial Inspection An inspection that must take place to ensure that the unit passes HQS before assistance can begin. - 2.
-Annual Inspection An inspection to determine that the unit continues to meet HQS. - 3.
+- Initial Inspection3 An inspection that must take place to ensure that the unit passes HQS before assistance can begin. - Biennial Annual Inspection A biennial n inspection to determine that the unit continues to meet HQS. - 3.
 Complaint Inspection An inspection caused by the Authority receiving a complaint on the unit by anyone. - 4.
 Special Inspection An inspection caused by a third party, i.e., HUD, needing to view the unit. - 5.
 Emergency An inspection that takes place in the event of a perceived emergency.
 These will take precedence over all other inspections. - 6.
 Quality Control Inspection Supervisory inspections based on at least the minimum number required by the Housing Choice Voucher Management Assessment Program (SEMAP).